Welcome back, Dr. Deibler. At what age does trich (trichotillomania), generally begin?

 One more post on trichotillomania with Dr. Marla Deibler coming soon.

-You can learn more about trichotillomania from the Center for Emotional Health’s information booklet and from the Trichotillomania Learning Center.
+You can learn more about trichotillomania from the Center for Emotional Health’s information booklet (PDF) and from the Trichotillomania Learning Center.
 Dr. Deibler’s web site, her Facebook page, and her YouTube channel, and you can follow her at Twitter.